-Cathedral Cove is arguably one of the most picturesque spots (and there are many) in The Coromandel Peninsula.
+Cathedral Cove is arguably one of the most picturesque spots (and there are many) in The Coromandel.

-From beautiful Hahei Beach on the Coromandel Peninsula you can walk to Cathedral Cove, where a naturally formed archway deserves photographic attention.
+From beautiful Hahei Beach on The Coromandel you can walk to Cathedral Cove, where a naturally formed archway deserves photographic attention.

 Just off the beach at Cathedral Cove is a large pinnacle of pumice breccia rock known as 'Te Hoho'.
 Over centuries this has been sculpted by wind and water - it now looks like the prow of a large ship steaming into the beach.

 If you prefer a slightly shorter walk (about 1.5 hours return), start from the car park at the end of Grange Road in Hahei - turn left just after the Hahei shops.
 The top car park at Grange Road is a pick up and drop off zone for the shuttle.
 Parking is prohibited at Grange Rd from the 1 October - 30 April.
 Limited parking is available on Grange Rd from 1 May - 30 September.

 During the summer months, a shuttle service runs from the visitor car park on Pa Road to the start of the Cathedral Cove track.
 It costs $5 return per person, $3 for a child and $10 for a family (2 adults 2 children).
 It is recommended that all visitors to Hahei Beach and Cathedral Cove use this car park.